 It’s not quite there, is it?

 Lola (Greta Gerwig), the title character of “Lola Versus,” is cute and quirky and not quite there herself.
 She’s a Ph.D. student working on her dissertation on the use of silence in 19th century French literature but she doesn’t seem like a Ph.D. student working on a dissertation.
-She’s living with her boyfriend, Luke (Joel Kinnaman), a painter, who doesn't seem like a painter, and who proposes, but I don’t get much chemistry from them, and I never get him, particularly when he backs out of the wedding at the 11th hour, then returns abjectly, then... whatever.
+She’s about to marry Luke (Joel Kinnaman), a painter, who doesn't seem like a painter, and I don’t get much chemistry from them, and I never get him, particularly when he backs out of the wedding at the 11th hour, then returns abjectly, then... whatever.
 The various ways they keep him in the picture.
-Lola has a neurotic, Jewish female friend, Alice (Zoe Lister Jones), and a mellow, Jewish, male friend, Henry (Hamish Linklater), who is destined to become the Love Interest, and she’s cute and relatable and ... who cares?
+Lola has a neurotic, Jewish female friend, Alice (Zoe Lister Jones), and a mellow, Jewish, male friend, Henry (Hamish Linklater), who is destined to become The Love Interest, and she’s cute and relatable and ... who cares?
 That’s what I thought about an hour in.
 The movie wasn’t true enough to hold my interest.
 There weren’t enough honest moments.
 There was too much Fox and not enough Searchlight.

 After the screening at the Seattle International Film Festival, writer-director Daryl Wein and his co-screenwriter (and domestic partner) Lister Jones, in town for the screening, talked about how they based their screenplay on the dating horror stories of their single, female friends in New York.
 There was a Q&A, which I didn’t participate in, but if I did I would’ve asked this: How many of those horror stories are embodied in the character of Nick (Ebon Moss-Bachrach)?

-“I didn’t want to be a prison architect,” he says over dinner at his place.
+“I didn’t want to be a prison architect,” he says over dinner.
 “That just kind of happened.”
-He’ll be remembered by most moviegoers as the incubator baby—it’s why he’s so big, he says—but to me his creepiness exudes throughout the performance, and I wondered how much of it came from the script and how much came from Moss-Bachrach, who seems like the real deal.
-I’m assuming at least 50-50.
-At the same time, for the movie’s sake, shouldn’t we have gotten a montage of bad dates?
-First date could be prison architect, second date tighty-whities, third date incubator baby.
+He’ll be remembered by most moviegoers as the incubator baby—it’s why he’s so big, he says—but to me his creepiness exudes throughout the performance, and I wondered how much of it came from the script and how much came from Moss-Bachrach, who seems like the real deal: a good actor.
+But for the movie’s sake, I would've broken up Nick.
+I would've given Lola a montage of bad dates: 1) prison architect, 2) tighty-whities, 3) incubator baby.
 Instead they’re all merged into Nick.
 They make him too big not to fail.

 The movie has a vague, indy spirit, and sometimes the comedy is witty and intellectual.
-A pretentious, avant-garde theater piece is overdone, sure, but I burst out laughing at its title: “Pogrom!”
-When Nick rollerblades away, saying, awfully, “Have a blessed day,” Henry, who’s been waiting at Lola’s stoop with scones, turns on her and they have this conversation:
+A pretentious, avant-garde theater piece is called “Pogrom!”
+When Nick rollerblades away, saying, awfully, “Have a blessed day,” Henry, who’s been waiting at Lola’s stoop with scones, turns to her and they have this conversation: